 Memorisation vs Proof

 Let random variable \(X\) be distributed like a univariate Gaussian \(N(\mu, \sigma^2)\).
 It is very well known that the random variable \(aX\) is distributed like \(N(a \mu, a^{2} \sigma^2)\).
 Let us call this statement Lemma 1.
-Lemma 1 is so useful that it’s given without proof as part of the ‘hypothesis testing’ topic in A-level maths.
+Lemma 1 is so useful that it’s given (without proof) as early as the ‘hypothesis testing’ topic in A-level maths.
 Students who continue engaging with maths after A-level might find themselves making use Lemma 1, without ever having seen a proof.
 This certainly applied to me.

 Memorising a piece of mathematics without knowing (at least) a sketch of a proof can be dangerous, as I found out recently when requiring a very slight generalisation of Lemma 1.
 I needed to understand the following: